pcoccoli/website/template/content/posts/kestrel-sds-psd.md

 Kestrel will download the zip file, unzip it, read in the JSON, transform it on the fly to STIX, then ingest it as if it were search results from [stix-shifter](https://github.com/opencybersecurityalliance/stix-shifter).

 If you try out that command above, then `DISP procs` to see what Kestrel found, you might notice something interesting.
-Once of those processes has a very long command line with what almost looks like random junk:
+One of those processes has a very long command line with what almost looks like random junk:

 ```shell
 powershell.exe" -noP -sta -w 1 -enc SQBGACgA...RQBYAA==